ibm-cloud-docs/secrets-manager/engine-custom-prepare.md

 You can enable your {{site.data.keyword.secrets-manager_short}} service instance to create custom credentials secrets by adding a custom credentials engine configuration.

 In {{site.data.keyword.secrets-manager_short}}, the custom credentials engine configuration acts as the back end for the `custom_credentials` secret type.
-Custom credentials can represent various types of secrets, implemented using a credentials provider.
+Custom credentials can represent various types of secrets, implemented by using a credentials provider.

 A credentials provider is an  {{site.data.keyword.codeenginefull}} job that implements a {{site.data.keyword.secrets-manager_short}} interface.
 It is typically designed to create and delete credentials for a third-party system.

 This model enables cloud developers to extend {{site.data.keyword.secrets-manager_short}} by supporting additional secret types.
-Developers can then create and manage these secrets alongside the built-in secret types, ensuring a uniform lifecycle management experience.
+Developers can then create and manage these secrets alongside the built-in secret types, can ensure a uniform lifecycle management experience.

 ## Before you begin
 {: #custom-credentials-prepare-before-begin}